Chapter 4.15

 4.15.200 Foreclosure list.

-A. The clerk shall, after taxes have become delinquent and due prior to December 31st of each year, make up a roll of all property then subject to foreclosure and present the list to the city council.
+A. The clerk shall, after taxes have become delinquent and due, prior to January 31st of each year, make up a roll of all property then subject to foreclosure and present the list to the city council.
 The city council shall direct that the city:

 2. Publish the foreclosure list for four consecutive weeks in a newspaper of general circulation distributed in the city, or if there is no newspaper of general circulation distributed in the city, post the list at three public places for at least thirty days;